How Much Does Fentanyl Cost On The Street?

 While we receive compensation in the form of paid advertisements, these advertisements have absolutely no impact on our content due to our editorial independence policy.

-A single dose of fentanyl is considered to be 100 mcg-400 mcg and can cost about $2 or less.
+Fentanyl is extremely potent and is considered to be up to 100 times stronger than morphine and 50 times stronger than heroin.
+A single dose of fentanyl is considered to be 100 mcg-400 mcg and can cost around $2 or less on average in 2025, depending on the location of sale, what the fentanyl is cut with, and other factors.
 Typically, prescription drugs sold on the street are not sold in increments this small.

 How Much Does Fentanyl Cost On The Street?

-One of the major problems with fentanyl sold on the street is that there is no way to know how much fentanyl something actually contains, and it is one of the easiest opioids to overdose on.
+One of the major problems with fentanyl sold on the street is that there is no way to know how much fentanyl something contains, and it is one of the easiest opioids to overdose on.

 How Fentanyl Is Sold On The Street